xiangpin/ggstar/README.md

 # :sparkling\_heart: Contributing

 We welcome any contributions\!
-By participating in this project you agree to bide by the terms outlined in the [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by the terms outlined in the [Contributor Code of Conduct](CONDUCT.md).